Ignite: Switzerland FAQs

 Academic

-Your child will be supported upon their return to their college to plan for any catch up that may be necessary.
-However, the Ignite programme has been designed to cover many of the humanities skills developed in Year 9 and iGCSE, and many of the transferable skills developed through this programme will also support in other curriculum areas.
+Your child will be supported upon their return to their College for any catch up that may be necessary.
+However, the Ignite: Switzerland programme has been designed to cover many of the humanities skills developed in Year 9 and iGCSE, and many of the transferable skills developed through this programme will be useful in other areas of the curriculum.

 Your child will be very busy with the Ignite: Switzerland curriculum so there will be no time available for the study of subjects outside this curriculum.
-The programme has been designed to ensure that students are broadening and deepening the skills required to make every success of Year 9 and iGCSEs, and beyond.
+The programme has been designed to ensure that students are broadening and deepening the skills required for of Year 9, iGCSEs, and beyond.

-Before your child arrives in Switzerland, all information relating to his/her language ability will be shared.
+Before your child arrives in Switzerland, all information relating to their language ability will be shared.
 This will enable us to put your child into the right English group.
-We have a personalised approach so that each child’s learning pathway is clear.
+We have a personalised approach so that each child’s learning pathway is paved just right.

 Even though your child is only with us for 12 weeks, we will get to know your child well.
 As this is a boarding environment, staff will get to know your child in the classroom as well as out of it.
 They will be with your child at weekends, after school and in the dining room.
 It is important to us that your child will feel completely at home when enjoying the Ignite: Switzerland experience.